 Individual enforcement of a potential claim would be extremely costly and, in Estonia, time-barred due to statute of limitations.
 Therefore, we introduce you to a venture capital fund that collects damages claims against cartel members across Europe and submits them (on their behalf) against the cartel members' headquarters in order to achieve the most efficient process cost / benefit ratio.
-The process is led by world-class experts who are fully funded by the Fund's own resources.
-Although the process may take a long time, the Fund is so certain of a positive outcome, that you will be paid up to € 1000 per truck.
+You will be compensated up to € 1000 per truck.

 What's the next step?

 Provide us (digitally / with post / in-person) with proof of purchase documents.
 If not available, please let us know and we will find a solution.
 The whole process is risk-free, cost-free and hassle-free.
-We have successfully cooperated with leasing companies and the Road Administration Agency and have already onboarded more than 90 local transport companies with a total of almost a thousand trucks.
+We have successfully cooperated with leasing companies and the Road Administration Agency and have already onboarded 113 local transport companies with a total of more than a thousand trucks.